prequel-dev/cre/README.md

 CREs provide a consistent way to describe reliability problems (cause, impact, and mitigation).
 The CRE schema and taxonomy enables the sharing of reliability intelligence and gives teams a vocabulary to discuss recurring problems without reinventing the wheel or diagnosing incidents in isolation.

-This standard was influenced by others, like CVEs (Common Vulnerabilities and Exposures).
-Just as CVEs provide a method to classify and share known threats, CREs offer an equivalent standard for reliability problems.
+Just as CVEs (Common Vulnerabilities and Exposures) provide a method to classify and share known threats, CREs offer an equivalent standard for reliability problems.

 With CREs, you can: